 - You must be a rising senior to apply to serve as Youth Governor of your state, and serve during your senior year.

-In addition to Youth Governor, there are 10 Alaska Youth Cabinet positions available to all interested high school students in grades 9-12:
+In addition to Youth Governor, here are the Alaska Youth Cabinet positions available to all interested high school students:

 - Lt.
 Governor